The Power of the Mind: Walking Your Way To Conquering Fear

 We drove from Cronulla train station to Kamay Botany Bay National Park.
 Toti and Diego unloaded their equipment from the car; a bunch of colorful and tangled-looking ropes, harnesses and climbing hooks.
-As we arrived at the cliff edge, I noticed a fast wind whizzing through and thought it maybe wouldn’t be the best conditions to walk on a rope at approximately 20 meters off the hard, rocky ground embellished by crashing freezing ocean waves.
+As we arrived at the cliff edge, fast winds and angry ocean waves made it seem unlikely that walking on a rope at approximately 20 meters off the hard, rocky ground was a good idea.

 But for someone like Toti, this was an electrifying challenge he looked forward to overcome.